 "All the men around him had leaped up as one, whooping, cheering, and embracing one another in relief and jubilation"

 "For the first time in history, it would switch from a circular route to a translunar route, with the Earth on the left-hand side and the moon on the right, and a spacecraft slowly creeping from one end of the board to the other.
 And then, in less than three days' time, the map would switch again, this time to an orbital map of the moon"

 "The astronauts had seen the Earth, and they had seen the moon, but this was the first time they were seeing them together—the ugly, broken world beneath them and the lovely, breakable one in front of them"

 People at Ellington Air Force Base welcome the members of the Apollo 8 | Image Credit: NASA

-“You are cordially invited to attend the departure of United States spaceship Apollo 8 on its voyage around the moon.
-Departing from launch complex 39 Kennedy Space Center, with the launch window commencing at 7 A.M ., the twenty-first of December, nineteen hundred and sixty-eight”
+"You are cordially invited to attend the departure of United States spaceship Apollo 8 on its voyage around the moon.
+Departing from launch complex 39 Kennedy Space Center, with the launch window commencing at 7 A.M ., December 21, nineteen hundred and sixty-eight"